jorgeanais/apolo/README.md

 Module Structure
 ----------------

-The module is divided in the following parts:
+The module is divided into the following parts:

- 1. `catalog_proc`: this module performs the pre-processing of the catalogs,  including matching, cleaning and feature extraction.
+ 1. `catalog_proc`: this module contains tools to perform the pre-processing stage.
+The objective of this stage is to get/transform raw catalogs into a set of new catalogs in a common format that can be used in the clustering stage.

- 2. `clustering`: this module has the tools to perform the clustering and setup data.
+ 2. `clustering`: this module has the tools to perform clustering itself.

  3. `data`: this module include data relevant to tiles in the region of interest and stellar cluster to do some test.

- 4. `test_tools`: useful functions used to perform tests
+ 4. `test_tools`: functions used to test different clustering approaches, before launch the search stage.

 Folder Structure